oracle/nosql-python-sdk/README.rst

 This is the Python SDK for Oracle NoSQL Database.
 Python 2.7+ and 3.5+ are supported.
 The SDK provides interfaces, documentation, and examples to help develop Python applications that connect to the Oracle NoSQL Database Cloud Service, Oracle NoSQL Database and to the Oracle NoSQL Cloud Simulator (which runs on a local machine).

 In order to run the Oracle NoSQL Cloud Simulator, a separate download is necessary from the Oracle NoSQL OTN download page.
-Throughout the documentation the Oracle NoSQL Database Cloud Service and Cloud Simulator are referred to as the "cloud service" while the Oracle NoSQL Database is referred to as "on-premise."
-In the `API reference <https://nosql-python-sdk.readthedocs. io/en/latest/api.html>`_ classes and interfaces are noted if they are only relevant to a specific environment.
+Throughout the documentation, the Oracle NoSQL Database Cloud Service and Cloud Simulator are referred to as the "cloud service" while the Oracle NoSQL Database is referred to as "on-premise."
+In the `API reference <https://nosql-python-sdk.readthedocs.io/en/ latest/api.html>`_ classes and interfaces are noted if they are only relevant to a specific environment.

 The on-premise configuration requires a running instance of the Oracle NoSQL database.
 In addition a running proxy service is required.
 See `Oracle NoSQL